 This is me:

-I’m 40 years old and live in the ‘burbs of New Jersey with my husband, 8-year-old daughter and 10-year-old son.
+I’m 41 years old and live in the ‘burbs of New Jersey with my husband, 9-year-old daughter and 11-year-old son.

 I am very tired.

-I am a writer who loves desserts.
-My goal in life was to be a novelist and full time writer once my darling loud offspring are both in school.
-I was willing to work my butt off to get there.
-So far, so good.
+I am a full-time professional writer who loves desserts.
+My goal in life was to have exactly this job, once my darling (loud) offspring were both in school.
+I was willing to work my butt off to get here.
+It feels damn good so far.
+Next up: regularly write novels that allow people to escape into the many worlds that live in my brain.
+I’ll let you know how that goes!

 21 Things About Me